I fixed a bug. What should I do now?

 There are a few common steps when debugging an application:

-I think we should do more than just fixing the specific problem.
+I think we should do more than just fix the specific problem.
 Here are a few questions you should ask yourself when fixing the bug.
-If you don't like the answers to these questions, then probably it is time do something about your application or development environment 😉
+If you don't like the answers to these questions, then probably it is time to do something about your application or development environment 😉

 #Was it easy to get all the information required to reproduce the bug?